Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Before we discuss the Serpent in the Bible, let’s recap our last episode, we’ve expounded God’s goal, represented by the 7th day of creation week, as one of the key pieces around which other pieces fall into place and the framework into which the numerous pieces fit.
-There are other master puzzle pieces which most readers are fully aware of, but which, like the Sabbath, have been so misrepresented as to have been wrenched from their proper positions in the puzzle and twisted into misshapen, unrecognizable blobs of misinformation.
+There are additional master puzzle pieces that most readers are fully aware of, but which, like the Sabbath, have been so misrepresented as to have been wrenched from their proper positions in the puzzle and twisted into misshapen, unrecognizable blobs of misinformation.

-(Origin of the Universe, chapter 6.1)
+(Origin of the Universe, chapter 5.5)

-Once you begin to get a ‘general outline’ of the mainstays of the overall picture of The Explanation many details will come more clearly into focus.
-For now, let’s pursue the Serpent in the Bible and his goal…not literally, of course, as you’ll see in due course!
+Once you begin to get a general outline of the mainstays of the overall picture of The Explanation, many details will come more clearly into focus.
+For now, let’s pursue the Serpent in the Bible and his goal, not literally, of course, as you’ll see in due course!

-For now, let’s ask the audience, ‘Why do we have such a messy Earth?’
+For now, let’s ask the audience, Why do we have such a messy Earth?

-Here’s a clue: I just wrote that the Sabbath and other master pieces had been ‘wrenched from their proper positions in the puzzle and twisted into misshapen, unrecognizable blobs of misinformation’.
+Here’s a clue: I just wrote that the Sabbath and other master pieces had been wrenched from their proper positions in the puzzle and twisted into misshapen, unrecognizable blobs of misinformation.

-Let’s take a moment to explain, since—for this journey we have all the time in the world.
+Let’s take a moment to explain, since—for this journey, we have all the time in the world.

 The Serpent’s goal is simple.
 It is the opposite of God who wants man WITH Him.
 The Serpent has one and only one objective in mind: Stop humans from being WITH God, to separate humanity from their Creator Click To Tweet